jwcarlyon/Fizzbuzz_solutions/README.md

 An avid hiker keeps meticulous records of their hikes.
 During the last hike that took exactly steps, for every step it was noted if it was an uphill, , or a downhill, step.
 Hikes always start and end at sea level, and each step up or down represents a unit change in altitude.<br>
 A valley is a sequence of consecutive steps below sea level, starting with a step down from sea level and ending with a step up to sea level.
 Given the sequence of up and down steps during a hike, find and print the number of valleys walked through.<Br>
   The function count_valleys(<strong>int</strong> steps, <strong>string</strong> path) must return an integer value of times the hiker decended below then returned to sea-level.
+## jumping_on_clouds
+Emma is playing a new mobile game that starts with consecutively numbered clouds.
+Some of the clouds are thunderheads and others are cumulus.
+She can jump on any cumulus cloud having a number that is equal to the number of the current cloud plus <strong>1</strong> or <strong>2</strong>.<br>
+She must avoid the thunderheads.
+Determine the minimum number of jumps it will take Emma to jump from her starting postion to the last cloud.
+It is always possible to win the game.<br>